LDAWG-a11y/a11yWebApp/src/guides/learn-how-to-test-a-websites-accessibility.md

 ##### How to find

 I use the Accessibility pane, in the DevTools, the Element Inspector (also in the DevTools), read the HTML or use a screen reader to identify mismatches.
 I have to use visual inspection with each of these, as I need to be able to read what is visually presented and then determine what is actually computed to find a mismatch.
+An alternative could be Accessibility Insights, in the Ad Hoc tools panel and choose the "Accessible Names" option, which will display the AccName next to all interactive elements.
+Just remember, you're going to need to shrink the screen down or zoom enough to trigger the "Mobile" breakpoint, to have this displayed.

 ##### Solution